alex-ball/rdaslides/README.md

         rda-bg-title2.jpeg
       - `doc/latex/rdaslides`:
         rdaslides.pdf,
+        rdaslides-sample-RDA.tex,
+        rdaslides-sample-RDA.pdf,
+        rdaslides-sample-RDA2016.tex,
+        rdaslides-sample-RDA2016.pdf,
         rdaslides-slides.pdf,
         README.md

- 5. You may then have to update your installation's file name database before TeX and friends can see the files.
+ 6. You may then have to update your installation's file name database before TeX and friends can see the files.

 Licence